polgarp/polgarp.github.io/_posts/9am26/Empathy.md

 # 🍪 Things to snack on

 **Indy Young**'s [**Practical Empathy**](https://rosenfeldmedia.com/books/practical-empathy/) book (also, as [**conference talk**](https://indiyoung.com/conference-presentation-practical-empathy/)) is the single best resource to learn about empathy, how to get better at it, and how to apply it.
-As it's an essential skills to not only for designers, this can be useful to other functions too.
+As it's an essential skill not only for designers, it's a recommended read to other functions too.

 <p style="text-align: center;">🁆</p>